-Defining the access code via the Web browser
+Defining the access code via the web browser

 - 1. Navigate to the Define access code parameter. - 2.
-Define a max.
-16-digit numeric code as an access code. - 3.
-Enter the access code again in the to confirm the code. - ► The Web browser switches to the login page. - If no action is performed for 10 minutes, the Web browser automatically returns to the login page. - If parameter write protection is activated via an access code, it can also only be deactivated via this access code. - The user role with which the user is currently logged on via Web browser is indicated by the Access status tooling parameter.
-Navigation path: Operation → Access status tooling
+Define a 16-digit (max.) numeric code as the access code. - 3.
+Enter the access code again in the to confirm. - ► The web browser switches to the login page. - Pisabling parameter write protection via access code . - If the access code is lost: Resetting the access code . - The Access status tooling parameter shows which user role the user is currently logged in with. - Navigation path: Operation → Access status tooling - User roles and their access rights $\rightarrow \triangleq 38$